indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/localization/README.md

 ## Adding new language

-Let's say we want to add the Swedish language to kepler.gl.
+Let's say we want to add the Swedish language to indranildeveloper-kepler.gl.
 Easiest way to add translation of new language is to follow these 3 steps:

 - Find out the [language code][language-codes] for Swedish: `sv`
 - Add new translation file `src/localization/translations/sv.js` by copying `src/localization/translations/en.js` and translating the strings